ArjunRekhi/SCM_project/README.md

 -No one can push directly in the master branch except manager.

--All contributors work on separate branch
+-All contributors work on separate branches

 -All contributors create a pull request to merge their code